TomaszWoloszyn983/swap-puzzle-game/readme.md

   * **Turns counter** Turns Counter display how many movements have been made so far.
 The number increases everytime we make a swap.

+  * **Upload Your Own Image (New Feature)** A major new feature in Version 2 allows users to upload their own image and instantly transform it into a playable puzzle.

+  **How It Works:**

+1. Click Upload Image
+2. A modal popup window appears
+3. Select an image file from your device
+4. Click Upload & Split
+5. The server:
+  - Processes the image
+  - Splits it into 20 equal tiles (5 rows × 4 columns)
+  - Stores the pieces
+  - Reloads the board with the new image

+**Upload Popup Window**

+The upload form appears inside a modal popup for improved UI experience.

+**Features:**

+- Clean overlay design
+- Cancel button to close without uploading
+- Loading state while image is being processed
+- Automatic board refresh after successful upload

+**This feature is powered by:**
+- Node.js backend
+- Express server
+- Multer (file uploads)
+- Sharp (image processing & slicing)

+The image is processed server-side and dynamically loaded into the game board.

 - **Side bars**
   * **Greeting bar** Displays greeting and brief introduction to the game and its rules.
   * **Best Results** List of the best results that were achived by players.
 It is sorted and displayed in ascending order.
 The data from the list are stored in the Local Storage and they as restored after each entry to the game.